Elytrigia repens aristata

 Cultivation: This adaptable grass is typically found in sunny areas that are moist to slightly dry in various kinds of soil, including those containing loam, clay-loam, gravel, and sand.
 Quack Grass produces a chemical that can suppress the growth of other plants.
 It is weedy and aggressive, particularly in the northern areas of the state.

 Range & Habitat: Quack Grass is common in central and northern Illinois, while in the southern part of the state it is uncommon (see Distribution Map).
 The map applies to the typical form of Quack Grass, Elytrigia repens repens, which is far more common than the awned form, Elytrigia repens aristata, within the state.
 According to official records, the awned form has been collected in Cook County only.
 However, the webmaster found a colony of the awned form of Quack Grass growing in Champaign County, Illinois; it probably occurs in other counties as well.
-This grass was introduced from Europe, probably as a contaminant of imported grain or hay.
+This grass was introduced into North America from Europe, probably as a contaminant of imported grain or hay.
 It also occurs in parts of Asia.
 Habitats include scrubby barrens, pastures, abandoned fields, weedy meadows, edges of yards and gardens, areas along roadsides and railroads, mined land, and waste areas.
 This species prefers areas with a history of disturbance.
 Sometimes it is deliberately planted in pastures and along slopes for erosion control.

 Faunal Associations: Insects that feed on Quack Grass include Chortophaga viridifasciata (Northern Green-striped Grasshopper), Pseudopomala brachyptera (Short-winged Toothpick Grasshopper), larvae of the moths Apamea lignicolora (Wood-colored Apamea) and Leucania multilinea (Many-lined Wainscot), the aphid Diuraphis frequens, and the plant bug Capsus ater (Brust et al., 2008; Covell, 1986/2005; Blackman & Eastop, 2013; Knight, 1941).
 Insects that feed on a complex of species that are referred to as wheat grasses (Elytrigia spp., Agropyron spp., some Elymus spp.) include larvae of Mayetiola destructor (Hessian Fly), larvae of the leaf-mining fly Cerodontha inconspicua, larvae of Cephus cinctus (Grass-stem Sawfly), larvae of the gall wasp Tetramesa hageni, Rhopalosiphum oxyacanthae (Apple-Grass Aphid), and other aphids that feed on grass roots during the summer (Felt, 1917; Needham et al., 1928; Blackman & Eastop, 2013).
 Among vertebrate animals, the seeds of wheat grasses, including Quack Grass, are eaten by some birds (e.g., Ring-Necked Pheasant, Snow Bunting), while the young foliage is palatable to hoofed mammalian herbivores (e.g., cattle & horses).
 Elk and White-Tailed Deer also feed on these grasses to some extent.